Honest Math & Calculators · Updated 2026

-Updated for 2026 platform rates
+Updated for 2026 tariffs and rates

 We show our math, always